 Abstract:Many countries are tightening passenger vehicle standards for fuel economy and carbon dioxide emissions rates.
 Because manufacturers jointly choose fuel economy, performance, and other vehicle characteristics, the standards could affect other vehicle characteristics besides fuel economy.
 We use a simple model of the vehicle market to show that the welfare effects of the standards depend largely on how they affect the rate and direction of technology adoption—whether manufacturers use new technology to increase fuel economy rather than to improve other vehicle characteristics.
 Recent standards in the United States and Europe have affected both the rate and direction of technology adoption.
 The reduction in horsepower and torque represents an opportunity cost of the standards that we estimate to be roughly the same magnitude as the expected fuel savings.

 Topic: Lunch and Learn -- Zayo Group

-Speaker: Zayo Group is global provider of bandwidth infrastructure services, including dark fiber, lit and IP services, and carrier-neutral colocation and interconnection.
-Its 72,800 route mile network connects locations in and between cities on dense metro and intercity fiber assets.
+Speaker: Zayo Group is global provider of bandwidth infrastructure services, including dark fiber, lit and IP services, and carrier-neutral collocation and interconnection.
+Its 72,800 route mile network connects locations in and between cities on dense metro and inter city fiber assets.
 The firm was founded in 2007 and is headquartered in Louisville, Colo.
 Zayo is particularly interested in Economics and Business majors (BS and MS).